ualberta-mueller-group/MCGS/docs/development-notes.md

     - which subgames were created from the split

 ## `sumgame_impl::change_record` class (sumgame_change_record.h)
-- Similar to `play_record`; used to track changes to `sumgame` made by game simplification steps
+- Similar to `play_record`; used to track changes to `sumgame` (i.e. by sumgame simplification steps), to allow undoing of changes
     - Holds 2 `vector<game*>`s: one for deactivated games, and one for added games
-    - Undo operation reactivates games, then pops games from `sumgame` and deletes them
+    - Undo operation first reactivates games, then pops games from `sumgame` and deletes them
-- Simplifications are implemented as `change_record` methods
+- Simplification code is implemented in `cgt_game_simplification.h`, and is called by `change_record` methods
     - i.e. `change_record::simplify_basic(sumgame&)` which sums together basic CGT games such as `integer_game`, `dyadic_rational`, `switch_game` etc

 ## `sumgame_map_view` class (sumgame_map_view.h)